alextran1357/Look-N-Cook_Recipe-classifier/README.md

 This project aims to find the recipe hidden in a recipe website since the writter often talks about their life stories in the beginning that no one cares about.

+## Contribution
 This project was not originally made by one person but I have decided to split up and work on it myself.
 Other contibutors:
 https://github.com/TachiaHenry
 https://github.com/jose559